Year of Publication

 There are five states that have local level property taxes to support senior services.
 This research suggests that in Ohio, critics concerns are unsubstantiated and that practitioners may be correct in assuming a general willingness to pay.
 To provide a more generalizable assessment of these findings further research is warranted.

 Ramsey, Brigitte Blom, "Public Provision of Service for the Elderly: An Empirical Analysis of County-Level Senior Service Property Tax Levies" (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 175.